 FATF 40 Rec.
-Rati ng Factors underlying rating Recommended Actions Actions Informed by Country protected internationally, of any country, as elaborated in Article 10 of the penal code.
+Rati ng Factors underlying rating Recommended Actions Actions Informed by Country The statute empowers the Salvadoran government to apply criminal law to crimes committed by anyone, even in a place not subject to its jurisdiction, provided that they affect property protected internationally or with severe impairment involving the internationally recognized human rights.
+2. The correct interpretation of Article 28 of the Constitution of the Republic is in the sense that those crimes of international significance, not only may require the extradition of the responsible authorities of the countries where the crime was committed, but because they are legally protected internationally, of any country, as elaborated in Article 10 of the penal code.
 Article 28 of our Constitution states quite the opposite, namely: "El Salvador grants asylum to foreigners who wish to reside in its territory except as provided by law and International Law.
 It may not be included in exceptional cases to persons persecuted for political reasons only.
 Extradition shall be regulated according to International Treaties and in the case of Salvadorans, only proceed if the relevant treaty is expressly established and approved by the Legislature of the signatory countries.
 In any case, its provisions should enshrine the principle of reciprocity and grant Salvadorans all criminal and procedural guarantees established by this Constitution.
 The extradition will proceed when the offense was committed within the territorial jurisdiction of the requesting country, except in the case of crimes of international significance, and may not be stipulated in any case for political crimes, but in consequence of these ordinary offenses.
 Ratification of Extradition Treaties require two-thirds vote of the elected deputies Having analyzed the recommendation and the essential criteria, with due respect we consider that this issue was addressed improperly since what is required by the recommendation does not correspond to the factors supporting the rating, or that the conclusions issued are equivocal with a different standard than that required by the recommendation and enshrined in international law.
 SR.VI NC There is no system that requires persons that accomplish asset transmission activities, to obtain a registration or authorization for the accomplishment of such activities.
-There are no authorities legally empowered to regulate and supervise above mentioned persons in terms of ML and FT prevention.
-The obligations foreseen in AML law and Regulation for this type of business have the same deficiencies identified in Section 4 of this report with respect to other financial institutions.
-Appoint competent authorities in order for them to develop the registration and/or granting of the license to individuals and legal persons that provide securities or money transfer services, which shall maintain updated list with data of operators of this type of service, being further responsible to ensure compliance with the requirements established for the registration or granting of the license, as applicable.
-Establish in the Law the obligation for the providers of these type of services to abide by FATF Recommendations.
-Establish systems that allow authorities to accomplish an adequate monitoring of fund transfer service providers.
-Establish in the Law the obligation that operators of these services have an updated list of agents with which they cooperate, that shall be available to the financial authorities determined.
+There are no authorities legally empowered to regulate and supervise above mentioned Appoint competent authorities in order for them to develop the registration and/or granting of the license to individuals and legal persons that provide securities or money transfer services, which shall maintain updated list with data of operators of this type of service, being further responsible to ensure compliance with the requirements established for the registration or granting of the license, as applicable.
 Proposal has been made to reform the Law on Supervision and Regulation of the Financial System in the sense to add an article seven, which would be as follows: Subparagraph "t": "Just as every person or company who carries out, on behalf or on behalf of another person or entity, operations of transfer of funds or assets, primarily or essentially, on regular or periodic basis, or in addition to other activities, and other entities as established by law "